Home Inspections you can trustInformation and advice you need to make great decisions about your home

 What you get with a Nest Egg Inspection:

 We understand that your home is likely your most valuable asset.
-We have the know-how and technology to give you the information you need to buy, sell, or maintain your home.
-We’re committed to provide you with the best service and support throughout your home ownership journey.
+We have the know-how and technology to give you the information you need to buy, sell, or maintain your home in Durham, NC & surrounding areas.
+We’re committed to providing you with the best service and support throughout your home ownership journey.
 Our inspectors are:

 - Qualified far beyond the minimum requirements to be licensed by the state of North Carolina.
 Check out our accreditations and certifications.